Jekotia/saturn/README.md

 - copy `bootstrap/enceladus/komodo.secrets.env.example` to `bootstrap/enceladus/komodo.secrets.env` and set the following values:
     - `KOMODO_PASSKEY` to the same value used when configuring Hyperion

+In order to deploy this node on TrueNAS, the contents of `compose.yaml` must be copy-pasted into the Custom App YAML UI.
+After doing so, the network `bootstrap_proxy_private` must be manually created from the shell as TrueNAS will prefix the network name with `ix-`, breaking this particular consistency across nodes that is utilised to simplify moving services.
+The command to do so is `docker network create -d bridge --scope local bootstrap_proxy_private`.

+If deploying outside of TrueNAS, this stack can be deployed using Docker Compose, and no additional steps are necessary.

 # Limitations
 - As of writing, Komodo does not support "default-to-a-predetermined-value-if-undefined" behaviour for variables, unlike Docker Compose.
 This means that, in a Komodo stacks' Environment section, I will not be defining variables I do not use.
 Instead, they will be commented out so that it's clear what changes can be made purely from the environment file.